parkermac/LO/pre/river/README.md

 ### This code is for gathering and processing river data, and one of the uses for the data is forcing ROMS hindccasts.

-### It relies on functions in the module `LO/alpha/river_functions.py`, which go out and get data from external sources: USGS, NWS Forecasts, and Environment Canada websites.
-The reason for putting these in alpha is that they are also used by the forecast system.
+### It relies on functions in the module `LO/lo_tools/lo_tools/river_functions.py`, which go out and get data from external sources: USGS, NWS Forecasts, and Environment Canada websites.
+The reason for putting these in lo_tools is that they are also used by the forecast system.

 The output goes into: